5am5ecure/5am5ecure.github.io/_posts/2020-06-30-creating-the-mitre-attack-navigator-in-kibana.md

 <b>Introduction</b>

-<p>The <a href="https://mitre-attack.github.io/attack-navigator/enterprise/" title="MITRE ATT&CK Navigator"> is a web tool, created by MITRE, used to visualise the different stages of a cyber attack.</p>
+<p>The <a href="https://mitre-attack.github.io/attack-navigator/enterprise/"> MITRE ATT&CK Navigator</a> is a web tool, created by MITRE, used to visualise the different stages of a cyber attack.</p>
 <p>The visualizations this tool offer are helpful for quickly identifying security incidents.
 That being said, the ability to replicate this type of visual reporting within a Kibana dashboard could be helpful, right...</p>